Did you know each of these 30 states allow you to salvage and eat roadkill you find on the side of the highway?

 In July 2016, Washington passed legislation allowing the salvage of elk and deer.
 Pennsylvania did the same in 2017.
-In January 2019, Oregon allowed the practice, and a new California law officially bumps up the number of states allowing it.
+In January 2019, Oregon allowed the practice, and a late 2019 California law passage officially increases the number of states allowing it to 30.

 Keep in mind, it's not just the new state laws taking effect, but the numbers that we have available that's helping us learn more about harvesting roadkill.

 Still in its early stages, the Oregon salvaging program has seen 167 salvage permits applied for since January 2019.
 Pennsylvania has seen its number of permits rise yearly to more than 3,600 in 2018.